 We might imagine we could break free from the shackles of the illusory world, as Neo does in The Matrix (1999), a classic film based on the premise that people live in a simulated reality (known as the Matrix), created by malicious, intelligent machines.
 In the midst of a war between humans and these machines, people blocked the machines’ access to solar energy, essential for their continued survival.
 In response, the machines began to harvest bioelectric energy from humans.
 They kept the humans’ pacified bodies in vats, feeding them a model of pre-war reality by means of a computer program, delivered by a cable attached to their brains, as well as wires linked up to the rest of the body.

 Humanity, therefore, was oblivious to its subjugation and exploitation.
 That is, except, for a select few who managed to escape the Matrix and who try to help others (such as Neo) who are deemed ready to face ultimate reality.
 The Matrix is based on a long lineage of philosophical influences, with many serious thinkers postulating that reality may, indeed, be completely illusory.
 However, it is questionable whether we could wake up from this illusion, as Neo does in The Matrix – and even if some people were, somehow, able to lift this grand veil of deception and see beyond the simulation, how could we judge the veracity of such an occurrence?
 Do we not normally single out people who make these claims as delusional?

-Despite these possible rebuttals to the hypothesis, the simulation argument has received careful attention by various modern-day philosophers; most notably philosopher Nick Bostrom from the University of Oxford, whose formulation of the hypothesis deserves analysis.
+Despite these possible rebuttals to the hypothesis, the simulation argument has received careful attention from various modern-day philosophers; most notably the philosopher Nick Bostrom at the University of Oxford, whose formulation of the hypothesis deserves analysis.
 Furthermore, high-profile physicists and philosophers have suggested that there may be certain signs and clues that we are living in a computer simulation, including computer code underlying physical reality, as well as certain ‘glitches’ in the simulation.